aws-samples/amazon-ecs-fargate-cdk-v2-cicd/README.md

 ## Getting Started

 We recommend using [Cloud 9]() to get started, however you may also use your own development machine.
-You will need to adjust the command in install base requirements like jq, npm, AWS CDK, AWS CLI, and Typescript.
+You will need to adjust the commands to install base requirements like jq, npm, AWS CDK, AWS CLI, and Typescript.